ziqiaow/RetroGE/README.md

 * [Incident breast cancer for postmenopausal and premenopausal women](https://raw.githack.com/ziqiaow/RetroGE/main/results/UKB_breastcancer.html)
 * [Incident colorectal cancer](https://raw.githack.com/ziqiaow/RetroGE/main/results/report_colorectal.html)

-Note that for real data applications, it is suggested to **normalize the continuous variables** that have largely varied scales for a stable numerical derivation.
-Simply use this R code to normalize the continuous variable x:
+Note that for real data applications, it is suggested to **standardize the continuous variables** that have largely varied scales for a stable numerical derivation.
+Simply use this R code to standardize the continuous variable x:
 ```
 scale(x, center = TRUE, scale = TRUE)
 ```